 Durham Cathedral & Durham City

 More than 900 years old, Durham cathedral holds the remains of St Cuthbert and the Venerable Bede.
 Bill Bryson called it ‘the best Cathedral on planet earth’.
 In recent years the Hogwarts scenes from the Harry Potter movies have been filmed here.
-Elsewhere in the city the Botanic Garden, DLI Museum and Oriental Museum are also major visitor attractions within the city.
+Elsewhere in the city the Botanic Garden and Oriental Museum are also major visitor attractions within the city.
 The city also hosts the annual Durham Book Festival in October.